 However, their consent was reflexive - while subordinating their physical concerns, they prioritized social over practical concerns.
-Greater women empowerment from work had little traction for them.
+Greater empowerment of women through factory work had little traction for them.
 Female workers wished to stay in factories not a day longer than necessary.
 One remarked:

 ‘[God forbid] that I work after marriage.
 Otherwise, what is the point in getting married ….?
 You work after marriage as well; what would be your life then?’
-(Stitching operator, female, single, 04 years total experience with single firm)
+(Stitching operator, female, single, 4 years experience with single firm)

 Male Workers’ Limited ‘Consent’ to Salaried Employment

-Since most women consented to work on the salary regime for a limited time, handling product variety while maintaining good productivity still required multi-skilled male operators.
+Since most women consented to work on the salary regime only for a limited time, handling product variety while maintaining good productivity still required multi-skilled male operators.
 Firms preferred paying them salaries, often higher than female workers.
 If unacceptable they were paid piece-rates.
-Consequently, factories converting to a salary-regime often had two production regimes working side-by-side - a salary-regime supervised by trained middle managers predominantly employing female workers and a piece-rate regime employing men run by contractors.
+Consequently, factories converting to a salary-regime often had two production regimes working side-by-side - a salary-regime supervised by trained middle managers predominantly employing women and a piece-rate regime employing men run by contractors.
 This interim arrangement was expected to last for 14-16 months: by when enough women would be trained, and/or enough male workers would have accepted salaried work.

-Salaried work offered opportunities for piece-rate workers, despite its lower remuneration.
+Salaried work offered some benefits for piece-rate workers, despite its lower remuneration.
 Some firms created an internal labour market for upward mobility; and provided legal and medical benefits, bonuses and a stable income not dependent upon a personal relationship with contractors.
 A worker commented:

 ‘In a piece-rate regime, much depends on the contractor. … If you are not in his loved ones [smiles], you get work on operations with less price tag’.
-(Stitching operator, male, married and 02 kids, urban worker, 08 years total experience, 06 months with the current firm)
+(Stitching operator, male, married with 2 children, an urban worker with 8 years experience, 6 months with the current firm)

 Male piece-rate workers came from two localities.
 Villagers worked in factories in cities for several months then returned home for a few weeks to re-join families and do seasonal agricultural work before resuming factory work.
 Others were urban workers who returned home every evening.
 The few male piece-rate workers who accepted salaried employment were mostly urban workers.
 This was a reflexive choice related to opportunities offered by structural change and their personal concerns relating to the social order expecting them to be responsible fathers and husbands.
 They justified their choice by emphasizing their different identity, claiming piece-rate workers mostly live a single life in the city and were immature, whereas they were responsible household heads and providers.
 Uncertain piece-rate work did not suit this identity, whereas the salary-regime did, despite its possibly lower income.
 A typical response was:

 ‘In piece-rate, your working hours are not fixed, and we must work long hours when a shipment is near.
 My spouse was not happy with my routine.
 A few months ago, I got sick and could not work for a month.
 There was no support available like sick leave or medical benefit. ...
 My wife convinced me that I should not work on piece-rate and accept employment on salary.
 I am earning less, but she is managing.'
-(Stitching operator, male, married and 03 kids, urban worker, 12 years total experience, 01 year with the current firm)
+(Stitching operator, male, married with 3 children, an urban worker with 12 years experience, 1 year with the current firm)